afriedlender/afriedlender.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Welcome to my Blog!
 My name is Adriel, and I' currently a 4th year at UCLA.
-This blog was created as part of a programming course, PIC16B "Applications in Python II".
+This blog was created as part of a programming course, PIC16B "Python with Applications II".
 Feel free to follow along as I undertake this exciting Python journey :)

 <!---
 ### More Information